 Britain was taken by surprise.
 They had, in fact, negotiated a transfer of control of the canal to the Egyptian at the end of 1968.
 The seizure (on July 30th, 1956) provoked enthusiasm for an immediate military response.
 As tempers cooled, however, the risk of getting on the wrong side of America and the U.N. caused the British to search for alternatives.

 The French also were eager for an immediate military response.
 In both France and England, Nasser was likened to a Hitler, whose aggression needed to be nipped in the bud.
 England, in particular, feared the damage that the Suez Canal could do their fighting power if it came under control of the Soviets.

 Having gained independence less than a decade earlier, Israel was continuing to fight the Palestinians who saw Israeli rule as illegitimate.
 Even without a hot war with Egypt and other surrounding Arab nations, Palestinian fighters were supported with finances, arms, and manpower from Arab territory, such as the Egyptian-controlled Gaza Strip.
 Cross-border raids were not uncommon as Israel attempted to neutralize this threat.
-Plans existed for larger incursions (for example, a complete occupation of Gaza) as well as for preventative strikes against anticipated war with their Arab neighbors.
+Plans existed for larger incursions (for example, a complete occupation of Gaza) as well as for preventative strikes in anticipation of war with their Arab neighbors.